renaissance-publishing/renaissance/src/chapters/22-senses-movements-and-special-abilities.md

----
-title: "Innate Abilities: Senses, Movements and Special Abilities"
+# Innate Abilities: Senses, Movements and Special Abilities
----

 The following are common Senses, Movement types and Special Abilities.
 This list is by no means exhaustive.